MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 ---
-title: "Canadian Payroll 2019 Year-end Update & 2020 Tax Update"
+title: "Canadian Payroll Year-end Update & Tax Update"
-description: "Canadian Payroll 2019 Year-end Update & 2020 Tax Update"
+description: "Learn about the Canadian payroll year-end updates & tax updates.
+The article is updated every year when new requirements are published."
 keywords: "year-end"
 author: theley502
 manager: edupont